 - 1. Any evidence of warts, ringworm, foot rot, pink eye, draining abscesses, or any other contagious or infectious condition will eliminate the animal from the show. - 2.
 No individual Certificate of Veterinary Inspection will be required on Iowa origin animals or poultry exhibited at the Cedar County Fair, but the animals must be inspected when unloaded or shortly thereafter by an accredited veterinarian.
 Swine are required to be inspected before being unloaded.
 All animals moving from out of state into the Cedar County Fair must meet Iowa Animal and Livestock Importation requirements.
 Each show will have an official veterinarian. - 3.
 Quarantined animals or animals from quarantined herds cannot be exhibited. - 4.
+Official identification listed on a Certificate of Veterinary Inspection required for all cattle of any age coming in from out of state used for rodeos, recreational events, shows and exhibitions

-SWINE All Swine must originate from a herd or area not under quarantine and must be individually identified.
+- 5. SWINE All Swine must originate from a herd or area not under quarantine and must be individually identified.
 All swine are required to have individual official identification.
-All 4-H and FFA tags bearing the US shield are official identification tags. - 5.
-SHEEP- All sexually intact sheep must have an individual Scrapie Flock of Origin identification tag or another official Scrapie tag. - 6.
+All 4-H and FFA tags bearing the US shield are official identification tags.
+Swine originating from outside of Iowa must present a test record and Certificate of Veterinary Inspection that indicates that each swine has had a negative test for pseudorabies within 30 days prior to the show, regardless of the status of the herd, and the show individual official identification on test report.
+Electronic identification will not be considered official identification for exhibition purposes. - 6.
+SHEEP- All sexually intact sheep must have an individual Scrapie Flock of Origin identification tag or another official Scrapie tag. - 7.
 GOATS All sexually intact goats must be identified with an individual Scrapie Flock of Origin identification tag, another official Scrapie tag, or by an official tattoo registered with USDA.
 To register, call 1-866-873-2824.
-Wethers less than 18 months of age are required to have an individual identification and scrapie tag may be used, but a scrapie tag is not required. - 7.
+Wethers less than 18 months of age are required to have an individual identification and scrapie tag may be used, but a scrapie tag is not required. - 8.
 POULTRY all poultry exhibited must come from U S Pullorum-Typhoid clean or equivalent flocks or have had a negative Pullorum-Typhoid test within 90 days of public exhibition and the test must have been performed by an authorized tester.
 (Poultry purchased from a hatchery and raised for exhibition are not exempt from Pullorum-Typhoid testing requirements.)
 Market Classes of poultry consigned to a slaughter establishment are exempt from the Salmonella testing requirements.
-"Market Classes" of poultry must be separated from all other poultry by a distance of ten or more feet and/or an eight-foot-high solid partition.

-8. DOGS and CATS - All dogs and cats exhibited must have a current rabies vaccination certificate.
+Market Classes of poultry must be separated from all other poultry by a distance of ten or more feet and/or an eight-foot-high solid partition. - 9.
+DOGS and CATS All dogs and cats exhibited must have a current rabies vaccination certificate.

-THE DECISION OF THE OFFICIAL SHOW VETERINARIAN WILL BE FINAL

-State Contact: Jeff Kaisand, D.V.M., State Veterinarian Iowa Department of Agriculture and Land Stewardship
+THE DECISION OF THE OFFICIAL SHOW VETERINARIAN WILL BE FINAL State Contact: Jeff Kaisand, D.V.M., State Veterinarian Iowa Department of Agriculture and Land Stewardship